marcelblijleven/goodwe/README.md

 Library for connecting to GoodWe inverter over local network and retrieving runtime sensor values and configuration parameters.

-It has been reported to work on GoodWe ET, EH, BT, BH, ES, EM, DT, D-NS, XS and BP families of inverters.
+It has been reported to work on GoodWe ET, EH, BT, BH, ES, EM, DT, MS, D-NS, XS and BP families of inverters.
 It may work on other inverters as well, as long as they listen on UDP port 8899 and respond to one of supported communication protocols.

 (If you can't communicate with the inverter despite your model is listed above, it is possible you have old ARM firmware version.